 Who or what is Facebook?
 It doesn’t walk, talk, or think; so how did it commit this breach?
 Its senior executives, CEO Mark Zuckerberg, Chief Operating Officer (COO) Sheryl Sandberg and other leaders decided matters; they are the culprits.
 Thus, the law must hold them accountable, not the shell, the vessel, the inanimate corporation, Facebook.
 To fine the company and not its executives sends a terrible message that leaders exploit.
 They get a free pass when their greed and other acts lead to wrongs.
 And they gain until it’s stopped; then the “vehicle” pays.
 That’s akin to the law giving a drunk driver’s car a ticket while exonerating the driver.

 Supreme Court Made Corporations People

 The Supreme Court’s decision doesn’t prevent penalties for executives.
-It goes beyond the executive’s legal liability.
-But, because it’s easier to assign blame to the firm, leaders take dangerous risks and get a free ride when those risks cause crimes.
-So, leaders abuse people’s privacy, commit fraud, collect bonuses and investors pay for the misdeeds.
+But it’s easier to assign blame to the firm, so leaders take dangerous risks and get a free ride when those risks cause crimes.
+Thus, leaders abuse people’s privacy, commit fraud, collect bonuses and investors pay for the misdeeds.
 Big Pharma is an excellent example that crime pays.
-But, their behavior hurt, and sometimes kill people.
+Their behavior hurt, and sometimes kill people.
 It must stop; prosecutors must sue the firm and its leaders.

 Big Pharma Gets Away With Much